Mike Seidel: The Weather Channel

 Seidel covered his first storm, Hurricane Edouard, on Labor Day Weekend in 1996 on Cape Cod.
 Since then he has covered 104 tropical storms and hurricanes, nor'easters, numerous snow and ice storms, and tornado outbreaks.
 He has also reported live from the PGA Tour, the Baseball All-Star Game, the World Series, and the Indianapolis 500 automobile race.
 From 2002 to 2012, Seidel hosted the National Football League "Kickoff Forecast" segments every Sunday morning from NFL venues.

-While at The Weather Channel, Seidel has appeared on numerous network news programs, including NBC's Today and Nightly News, CBS's The Early Show, CBS Mornings The CBS Evening News and CBS Sunday Morning, and ABC's Good Morning America, World News Tonight, Nightline and World News Now.
+While at The Weather Channel, Seidel appeared on numerous network news programs, including NBC's Today and Nightly News, CBS's The Early Show, CBS Mornings The CBS Evening News and CBS Sunday Morning, and ABC's Good Morning America, World News Tonight, Nightline and World News Now.
 Seidel has also reported live from breaking weather on CNN, Fox News, and MSNBC.
 Seidel filled in for Tony Perkins on ABC's Good Morning America in 2003 and for Al Roker on Today Show in 2009.
 He became the first Weather Channel and U.S. meteorologist to report live from Cuba during coverage of Tropical Storm Isaac August 24–26, 2012.
 On January 12, 2018, Seidel did his 20,000th live shot during a snowstorm in Rochester, NY.
 On August 31, 2023, Seidel did his 25,000th live shot covering Hurricane Idalia aftermath in Tampa, Florida.

 While reporting from North Carolina during Hurricane Florence in 2018, Seidel received some media attention after a video was published showing him bracing his feet against the wind while two men casually walked by in the background.
 Observers on Twitter and some comedic news headlines suggested that Seidel was exaggerating the severity of the winds.
 In response, The Weather Channel stated, "It's important to note that the two individuals in the background are walking on concrete, and Mike Seidel is trying to maintain his footing on wet grass, after reporting on-air until 1:00 a.m.
 ET this morning and is undoubtedly exhausted."

 Seidel was laid off on April 29, 2024, as part of broader cuts by the channel's parent company.
 In August 2024, Seidel moved to Fox Weather, debuting during coverage of Hurricane Debby.